 At the end of his keynote, he declared an auction, the proceeds of which would go to the Free Software Foundation (I heard a couple of people say “Yeah, right” behind me).
 The first item up for auction was a hardcover copy of his book Free Software, Free Society.
 I already own an autographed edition, so I wasn’t interested in bidding.

-He started the bidding at CAD$40; someone from the audience yelled out “we’re students!”.
-Oblivious to the remark, the bidding continued and the book sold for somewhere close to a hundred dollars.
+He started the bidding at CAD$40.
+In response, someone from the audience yelled out “we’re students!”.
+Oblivious to the remark, he went on with the bidding.
+The book ended up selling for somewhere close to a hundred dollars.

 “You should totally bid for that!” someone behind me said.
 I’d been thinking the same thing.

 As with the book, the bidding started at student-unfriendly 40 dollars.
-When the price hit $60, I threw my hat in the ring.
+I waited until the price hit $60, after which the room fell quiet.
+That’s when I threw my hat in the ring.

 “Sixty-five!”